MileHacker Logo

 Managing Group Logistics and Reservations

-• Pre-Book: Book accommodation and popular tours early for larger groups to confirm availability.
+• Pre-Book: Book accommodation and popular tours early for larger groups to see if it's available.

-• Transport: Consider private transfers or renting a minivan for easier group transport, especially from the airport or for island excursions.
+• Transport: Consider private transfers or renting a minivan for simpler group transport, especially from the airport or for island excursions.

-• Dining: Make restaurant reservations for larger groups to avoid long waits.
+• Dining: Make restaurant securing spots for large groups to avoid long waits.

 • Designate a Leader: A "group leader" or coordinator can handle practical matters like bookings, budget management, and local communication.